Covid-19

 • Symptoms include fevers, muscle aches, chills, sweats, fatigue, and headaches.

-• You can test positive for the flu one day before symptoms start + up to seven days after feeling sick.
+• You can test positive for the flu one day before symptoms start and up to seven days after feeling sick.

 • You’re most contagious during the first three or four days of symptoms.
 But some people—including infants and those immunocompromised from other health conditions—can be contagious for more than a week.